 Many kids today feel relentless pressure to manage their emotions.
 Overwhelmingly, this leads children to deny or suppress feelings—maybe for life.
 And yet, no feelings are really “bad” or wrong.
 They are simply information that needs to be seen, processed, and then transformed into power.
-Join Lauren Snider Thompson MAPP, an educator and mother for this powerful workshop on how to cultivate longtime, authentic well-being and resilience in the children in your life.
+Join emotional resilience expert Lauren Snider Thompson, MAPP, for this powerful workshop on how to cultivate longtime, authentic well-being and resilience in the children in your life.

 During this revolutionary program for parents and educators, you will: